shreyanjoshi/bitcoin_exchange_faqs/exchangefaqs.md

     and at no point do we custody your Bitcoin.
 Completely Non-Custodial, No Sign-up required.

 ## What is Bitcoin anyway?
     Bitcoin is a digital currency that operates on a globally decentralised network, allowing for peer-to-peer transactions without the need for intermediaries like banks.
 It's often referred to as "digital gold" and uses Proof-of-Work algorithm to create an immutable ledger called the Bitcoin blockchain, which securely records all transactions.

 ## What gives Bitcoin value?
     Bitcoin's value comes from a combination of factors.
 One of the main factors is its scarcity, as there will only ever be 21 million Bitcoins in existence.
 Additionally, Bitcoin's decentralized nature, meaning it is not controlled by any central bank, government, or corporation, gives it value as it is not subject to traditional monetary policies.
     Bitcoin also has utility as a censorship-resistant form of money and method of payments allowing for peer-to-peer transactions and cross-border transfers.
-    Furthermore, increasing adoption by individuals, businesses, and institutions as a form of investment and payment method also contributes to its value.
+Increasing adoption every year by individuals, businesses, and institutions as a form of investment and payment method is driving to its value.

 ## Why should I care about Bitcoin?
     Bitcoin is sound money.
 It was created in the backdrop of the Global Financial Crisis of 2008 and in response to the systemic risks of Fiat/centralized currencies which are currently all national currencies in the world.